How to Install Remote Server Administration Tools (RSAT) on Windows 10

 - Let the install proceed.

-- Type ‘control’ into the Windows Search box to bring up Control Panel.
+- Type ‘control’ into the Windows Search box to bring up the Control Panel.

 - Select Programs and then Programs and Features.